 Park roads are designed for sightseeing, not speeding.
 They are often narrow and winding, and sometimes steep.
 Drive carefully and observe posted speed limits.
-Watch for pedestrians, bicyclists, other drivers, wildlife, fallen rocks, slippery roads, and other hazards.
-Be especially aware of motorists stopping quickly for sightseeing and wildlife viewing.
+Watch for pedestrians, bicyclists, other drivers, wildlife, fallen rocks or trees, slippery roads, and other hazards.
+Be especially alert for motorists who might stop unexpectedly for sightseeing or wildlife viewing.
+You should use roadside pullouts instead of stopping on the roadway.